 - Consisting of other equity, currency and deposits, loans, insurance, pension and standardised guarantee schemes, trade credit and advances, other accounts receivable/payable, special drawing rights.

-- Including all components of the IIP, i.e. direct investment, portfolio investment, other investment, financial derivatives and employee stock options, reserve assets.
+- Including all components of the IIP, i.e. direct investment, portfolio investment, financial derivatives and employee stock options, other investment and reserve assets.

 - The IMF's Coordinated Portfolio Investment Survey (CPIS)

 - Net external debt value is based on net IIP but excludes assets and liabilities regarding equity and investment fund shares for direct investment and portfolio investment, assets and liabilities related to financial derivatives, assets and liabilities for other equity concerning other investment, as well as assets for investment fund shares and financial derivatives regarding reserve assets.

 Net external debt = direct investment liabilities in debt instruments + portfolio investment liabilities in debt securities + other investment liabilities in currency and deposits + other investment liabilities in loans + other investment liabilities in insurance, pension and standardised guarantee schemes + other investment liabilities in trade credit and advances + other investment liabilities in other accounts receivable/payable + other investment liabilities in SDRs - direct investment assets in debt instruments - portfolio investment assets in debt securities - other investment assets in currency and deposits - other investment assets in loans - other investment assets in insurance, pension and standardised guarantee schemes - other investment assets in trade credit and advances - other investment assets in other accounts receivable/payable - reserve assets in monetary gold and unallocated gold accounts - reserve assets in SDRs - reserve assets in the IMF reserve position - reserve assets in currency and deposits - reserve assets in debt securities - reserve assets in other claims.